OctopusDeploy/OctopusDeploy-Api/sections/links.md

 The links at the bottom of the resource allow you to traverse the pages of results.
 Again, instead of hard-coding query string parameters, you can look for a `Page.Next` link and follow that instead.

-> Note: the Page.Specific uses a token to specify how many to skip; the idea is users would substitute a value in.
-[Should this be a proper URI template?](https://github.com/OctopusDeploy/OctopusDeploy-Api/issues/2)
+> Question: the `Page.Specific` link uses a token to specify how many to skip; the idea is users would substitute a value in.
+Should we embrace proper URI templates?
+[Leave your comments here](https://github.com/OctopusDeploy/OctopusDeploy-Api/issues/2)

 ### Non-stale results